Skip to main content

 Anthony Molina, PhD, Scientific Director, Stein Institute for Research on Aging

-The overarching goal of Dr. Molina's research program is to support healthy aging and to advance precision healthcare for older adults.
-His team is leading efforts to: 1) understand the factors influencing the cognitive and physical abilities of older adults, 2) develop improved diagnostic/prognostic tools, and 3) identify strategies for promoting healthy longevity.
-To learn more, please visit The Molina Lab.
+The overarching goal of Dr. Molina's research team is to advance evidence-based interventions for promoting healthy longevity and to improve precision healthcare for older adults.
+His team is leading efforts to: 1) understand the factors driving the cognitive and physical abilities of older adults, 2) develop improved diagnostic and prognostic tools, 3) identify and test strategies for promoting human resilience, and 4) create resources to support aging research.

 Danielle Glorioso, LCSW Executive Director